Screening can help prevent cervical cancer

 Regular screening tests are the best way of detecting early changes in the cells of the cervix that don’t cause any symptoms and could go on to develop into cervical cancer if left untreated.

-The test only takes a few minutes and is usually carried out by a female nurse.
+The test only takes a few minutes and is usually carried out by a nurse.

-Women of any age who are concerned about symptoms such as abnormal bleeding, or pain or discomfort in the lower pelvis, should seek advice from their GP, even if they attend regularly for screening.
+No matter your age, if you're are concerned about symptoms such as abnormal bleeding, or pain or discomfort in the lower pelvis, you should seek advice from your GP, even if you go regularly for screening.

 The video at the following link shows how simple the process is, and will hopefully reassure that it's not something to be too anxious about:

-The symptoms of cervical cancer are not always obvious, so it’s very important to attend for a cervical smear test when you're invited.
+The symptoms of cervical cancer are not always obvious, so it’s very important to go for a cervical smear test when you're invited.

 - abnormal vaginal bleeding, for example between periods or after sex